 - Local shopping centres often have trick-or-treat nights for young children in a more controlled environment.

+Courtesy of the Canadian Paediatric Society.
 For more information on your child’s growth and development, visit www.caringforkids.cps.ca or www.soinsdenosenfants.cps.ca, on Facebook at www.facebook.com/caringforkids.cps.ca and on Twitter @CaringforKids or @soinsenfants.

 Related read: Make trick-or-treating accessible to kids with allergies